Skip to main content

 3. Match the message against the tables on this page.

-4. If unfamiliar, the message wording usually points at the offending field/permission/resource — search for it in the Authentication and this page’s tables.
+4. If the message is unfamiliar, its wording usually points at the offending field, permission, or resource.
+Search for it in Authentication and the tables on this page.

-5. Still stuck → reproduce the call in the API Playground (which surfaces errors more readably) and paste the request + error into a support ticket.
+5. If you’re still stuck, reproduce the call in the API Playground, which surfaces errors more readably.
+Paste the request and error into a support ticket.